Synchronizing Probabilities in Model-Driven Lossless Compression: The PMATIC Algorithm

 \section{The PMATIC Algorithm}

 The Probability Matching Interval Coding (PMATIC) algorithm addresses prediction mismatch by ensuring that the encoder and decoder use a common probability distribution for each token.
-The first step of PMATIC is to convert the input token string into a bitstring using a dictionary that associates each token with a length-$\ell := \lceil\log_2(|\alphabet|)\rceil$ bitstring.
-We will call each bit in this bitstring a \emph{token bit}.
+The first step of PMATIC is to convert the input token string into a bitstring using a dictionary that associates each token with a length $\ell := \lceil\log_2(|\alphabet|)\rceil$ bitstring; we call this bitstring the token's \emph{longform}\footnote{This term is also used in \cite{cordelia2026} to describe a similar construction.} and each bit in it is a \emph{token bit}.
 PMATIC encodes these tokens bits with arithmetic coding using next-bit conditional probabilities derived from the token's encoder prediction vector.
 At each step, the next-bit prediction is a scalar in $[0,1]$ giving the probability that the token bit equals $1$.
 The key idea is to divide the interval $[0,1]$ into a set of \emph{bins} (disjoint equal-length intervals which cover $[0,1]$).
 Then, instead of using their exact predictions, the encoder and decoder use either the center of the bin their predictions fall into or the nearest boundary between two bins; which one to use is decided by the encoder and communicated to the decoder by use of auxiliary `helper' bits, which are also sent via arithmetic coding.
-This procedure can be viewed as quantizing the probability of each token bit.
+This procedure can be viewed as quantizing the probability of each token bit.\footnote{Note that when we say that a bit is encoded or decoded using a probability value $p$, we mean that the corresponding arithmetic coding step is performed using the probability distribution $(1-p, p)$ to set the intervals.}